 Once your application has been reviewed and you have been accepted to the program, we will wait for you to confirm your participation.
 Once your signed acceptance documents are received, Cultural Vistas, in cooperation with our in-country partner, will begin looking for an unpaid internship position with a host company in Ireland.
 We work with all types of companies: small family-owned businesses, medium-sized companies, and multinational holdings are all possible.
 Many companies are experienced in accommodating foreign interns and have been working with these internship programs for years.
-Placements involving work with children, the elderly and people with special needs by Irish Law require a Police Clearance Certificate in English, two contactable references, and where necessary a manual handling certificate.
+For placements involving work with children, the elderly, and people with special needs, you may be required by Irish Law to obtain a Police Clearance Certificate in English, two contactable references, and where necessary a manual handling certificate.

 Participants will receive regular email updates about program-related topics and helpful information about Ireland.
 Please note that it is crucial for the placement process that participants check their email frequently and respond to emails as soon as possible.
 Participants must inform Cultural Vistas immediately of any changes in their contact information and/or start and end dates of their program.